 Thanks to the Same-Sex Relationships (Equal Treatment in Commonwealth Laws - General Law Reform) Act 2008, same-sex couples are no longer discriminated against in Australia under law and they and their dependants receive the same entitlements as de facto and married opposite-sex couples.

 The Health Insurance Act 1973 has also been amended to recognise same-sex relationships and allow same-sex couples and their dependants to register as a family for Medicare Safety Net purposes.
-Private health insurers also treat same-sex couples the same as heterosexual couples and offer them identical health insurance cover, recognising that they are living ordinary lives and have the same relationship-based responsibilities as anyone else.
+Private health funds also treat same-sex couples the same as heterosexual couples and offer them identical health insurance cover, recognising that they are living ordinary lives and have the same relationship-based responsibilities as anyone else.

 Paying less for your health insurance is important for couples, particularly if you are saving for your first home or planning to start a family.
 While taking out a couples policy generally won't be any cheaper than getting two seperate policies, there are other ways you can find savings.
 The following are some simple ways to help reduce the cost of your premiums:

 - Shop around.
 This is true for all forms of insurance.
 Comparing a number of policies can help you find value.